Skip to content

 Peters Reintroduces Bipartisan Bill to Address Staffing Shortages at Ports of Entry

-WASHINGTON, DC – U.S. Senator Gary Peters (MI), Chairman of the Homeland Security and Governmental Affairs Committee, reintroduced bipartisan legislation to strengthen border security and address personnel shortages at ports of entry.
-The Securing America’s Ports of Entry Act would fully staff America’s airports, seaports and land ports of entry by requiring U.S. Customs and Border Protection (CBP) to hire no less than 600 additional officers a year until the agency’s staffing needs are met.
-Michigan is home to some of the nation’s busiest border crossings including ports of entry in Detroit and Port Huron.
+WASHINGTON, DC U.S. Senator Gary Peters (MI), Ranking Member of the Homeland Security and Governmental Affairs Committee, reintroduced bipartisan legislation to strengthen border security and address personnel shortages at ports of entry.
+The Securing America’s Ports of Entry Act would fully staff America’s airports, seaports, and land ports of entry by requiring U.S. Customs and Border Protection (CBP) to hire no fewer than 1,000 additional officers annually until the agency’s staffing needs are met.
+Michigan is home to some of the nation’s busiest border crossings, including ports of entry in Detroit and Port Huron.

 ###